the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Code review can be part of teaching people on improving their skills.

 #### Project Management (PM)
 The RSE should have knowledge about project management.
+At some institutes it follows the practices of the local research groups, but it is useful, if an RSE knows its place in a PM scheme, or can bring in new ideas for improvement.

 #### working in a team (TEAM)
 There are various facets to working in a team.
 They range from functioning in a team to leading a team.